w3c/resource-timing/Explainers/Response_Status_Code.md

 ## Potential Spec Changes

 Fetch ([whatwg/fetch#1468](https://github.com/whatwg/fetch/pull/1468))
-- New integer field response-status added to [response body info](https://fetch.spec.whatwg.org/#response-body-info), default 0
-- [HTTP Network Feature](https://fetch.spec.whatwg.org/#http-network-fetch) in step 9.5, set response's body info's response-status to HTTP status code after step 3 in while loop
+- In [fetch response handover](https://fetch.spec.whatwg.org/#fetch-finale) response'status is passed in as parameter to mark resource timing

 Resource Timing Level 2 ([w3c/resource-timing#335](https://github.com/w3c/resource-timing/pull/335))
 - [4.3](https://w3c.github.io/resource-timing/#sec-performanceresourcetiming) : Adding new field to interface : responseStatus
-- Getter steps for `responseStatus` returns [resource info](https://w3c.github.io/resource-timing/#dfn-resource-info)'s response status.
+- Getter steps for `responseStatus` returns response status.
+- New parameter `responseStatus` in [Mark resource time](https://w3c.github.io/resource-timing/#dfn-mark-resource-timing) which would in turn pass it to [Setup the resource timing entry](https://w3c.github.io/resource-timing/#ref-for-dfn-setup-the-resource-timing-entry-1) where it would be used  to set the entry's responseStatus.
 - [4.5](https://w3c.github.io/resource-timing/#sec-cross-origin-resources) : `responseStatus` would be `0` if CORS check[^2] fails

 ## Security/Privacy Considerations